mihaipriboi/WRO_Future_Engineers_2025/README.md

 <b>Age:</b> 20

-<b>University:</b> University of Bucharest
+<b>University:</b> 2nd year, University of Bucharest

 <b>Description:</b> Wassup y'all!
 My name is Teodor, and I love traveling and experiencing new things.
-Since I was a kid, I’ve always been drawn to solving puzzles, playing basketball, discovering new inventions, and thinking of creative ways to do things.
+Since I was a kid, I've always been drawn to solving puzzles, playing basketball, discovering new inventions, and thinking of creative ways to do things.
 Also, I know how to do a backflip. 🤠

 ---